zenmcmillan/fitLit/README.md

-# FitLit Part 1 - Joey, Zen, Lex
+# Fit Lit Part 1 - Joey, Zen, Lex

 ## Abstract:

 FitLit is a project that focuses on building an intuitive dashboard for activity tracking, inspired by fitness apps like Fitbit.
 It aims to use object and array prototype methods for data manipulation, create a user-friendly interface, write reusable code, and implement a comprehensive testing suite.
 The project involves processing data from activity trackers for multiple users over various days, presenting it in a clear and informative manner.

 Web development tools, including Webpack, are used to streamline the project.
 It's vital to configure Webpack to locate files correctly and utilize import/export syntax for modular code.
 The project's requirements include using the FitLit Starter Kit repository and setting up testing with mocha and chai.